openrsp/openrsp/doc/tutorial/response_solver.rst

 solve the linear response equation, that will be accomplished by the linear response equation solver from the host program.

-The host program can specify the solver by calling:

-.. c:function:: QErrorCode OpenRSPSetLinearRSPSolver(open_rsp, user_ctx, get_linear_rsp_solution)

-where the last argument is the callback function of the solver.
+The host program can specify the solver by calling :c:func:`OpenRSPSetLinearRSPSolver`, where the last argument is the callback function of the solver.

 The requirement for this callback function :c:func:`get_linear_rsp_solution` has been discussed in :ref:`chapter_callback_functions`.